WATCH NOW: 'Hamilton' coming to Tanger Center in Greensboro next year. The Broadway sensation has won multiple awards.

 The story of United States founding father Alexander Hamilton created a revolutionary moment in theater, with a score that blends hip-hop, jazz, R&B and Broadway music.

-That scores features songs such as "My Shot," "The Story of Tonight" and of course, "The Room Where It Happens."
+That score features songs such as "My Shot," "The Story of Tonight" and of course, "The Room Where It Happens."

+Brown said that the goal is to open the Tanger Center before the inaugural Broadway season starts in October.

+But it first has to line up music stars to perform.
+Those artists have a lot to organize before taking a tour on the road, he said.

-A revised schedule calls for its inaugural Broadway season to open Oct.
+A revised schedule calls for its first Broadway season to open Oct.
 6 with the touring show, "Wicked."
 More than 16,000 Broadway subscribers have bought season seats.

+That season includes "Beautiful: The Carole King Musical," "Dear Evan Hansen," "Come From Away," "Disney's The Lion King" and "Mean Girls."

 But audiences also have clamored for "Hamilton."

-A limited number of new inaugural Broadway season seat memberships are currently available and new members will be granted access to purchase season seats to "Hamilton" as part of their membership.
+A limited number of new inaugural Broadway season seat memberships are currently available.
+New members will be granted access to buy season seats to "Hamilton" as part of their membership.

 Broadway season seat members must pay their "Hamilton" invoice by May 21 to retain their same seat for the show.

-The public on-sale for individual tickets to "Hamilton" will be announced at a future date.
+The public on-sale date for individual tickets to "Hamilton" will be announced later.

 With script, music and lyrics by Lin-Manuel Miranda, direction by Thomas Kail, choreography by Andy Blankenbuehler, and musical supervision and orchestrations by Alex Lacamoire, "Hamilton" is based on Ron Chernow’s biography.